Skip to main content

 For September entry appeals, no appeals can be heard until after the specified closing date.
 They are normally heard from May through to July on weekdays during term-time only.

-If you lodge your appeal after the deadline, it might be that it is not possible to hear your appeal until after the start of the new school year in September.
+If you lodge your appeal after the deadline, we may not hear the appeal until after the start of the school year in September.

 If you wish to make an appeal for immediate entry, you'll need to lodge your appeal as soon as possible.
 We'll aim to hear your appeal within 30 school days from the date your appeal is lodged.
 This will be on a weekday during term-time.

 It's worth noting that many schools receive multiple appeals for entry in September.
+Schools do not keep spaces open to allocate to appeals.
 Unless it's proven that the school has spare teachers, budget and classrooms to take all the children appealing, successful appeals will mean that those children will be added to existing classes.
-It will be limited to the children with the most need to attend the school concerned.
-The school are unable to keep spaces back to allocate at appeals.
+This will be limited to the children with the most need to attend the school concerned.

 How to appeal